 The Wrap Up

 So there you have our complete guide to UV resin and lights.
 We’ve reviewed the top products on the market for fly tying for you.
 Why not buy yourself some resin and a UV lamp, and have a go at fly tying with this technique yourself?
+They make up an essential part of any of the best fly tying kit options.
 I guarantee that it will streamline your fly tying process!
 Drop us a comment to let us know how you get on!